Sertraline (sir-tra-leen) hydrochloride

 Do not take Zoloft if you are taking another medicine for depression called a monoamine oxidase inhibitor (MAOI) or have been taking it within the last 14 days.
 Taking Zoloft with a MAOI (e.g. Aurorix, Eldepryl, Nardil, Parnate) may cause a serious reaction with a sudden increase in body temperature, extremely high blood pressure and convulsions (fits).

-Do not take Zoloft if you are taking phentermine (used to help weight loss), tryptophan, tramadol, fentanyl or medicines used to treat migraine, e.g. sumatriptan (Imigran).
+Do not take Zoloft if you are taking phentermine (used to help weight loss), tryptophan (contained in protein-based foods or dietary proteins), methadone (used to treat drug addiction), medicines used to treat migraine, e.g. sumatriptan (Imigran), dextromethorphan (used as a cough suppressant in cold and 'flu medications), medicines used for pain management such as fentanyl, tapentadol (Palexia), tramadol or pethidine.
 These medicines can cause an exaggerated response to Zoloft.

 Do not take Zoloft if you are taking pimozide (used to treat disturbances in thinking, feeling and behaviour).